axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-file/_index.md

 {{% alert title="Warning" color="warning" %}}

-Since the state of each created file must be tracked by syslog-ng, it consumes some memory for each file.
+Since the state of each created file must be tracked by `syslog-ng`, it consumes some memory for each file.
 If no new messages are written to a file within 60 seconds (controlled by the `time-reap()` global option), it is closed, and its state is freed.

 Exploiting this, a DoS attack can be mounted against the system.
-If the number of possible destination files and its needed memory is more than the amount available on the syslog-ng server.
+If the number of possible destination files and its needed memory is more than the amount available on the `syslog-ng` server.

 The most suspicious macro is `${PROGRAM}`, where the number of possible variations is rather high.
 Do not use the `${PROGRAM}` macro in insecure environments.